octanner/ios-team/swift-style-guide.md

 }
 ```

-Unwrapping several optionals in nested `if-let` statements is forbidden, as it leads to "pyramid of doom".
+Unwrapping several optionals in nested `if-let` statements is discouraged, as it leads to the "pyramid of doom".
 Swift allows you to unwrap multiple optionals in one statement.

 ```swift
 let name: String?